Chartered Member Stage 1: Educational Base

 The second element of the ICP route is the submission of a Technical Report Questionnaire (TRQ).
 A TRQ will only be required where ICP reviewers have reviewed a TB, and require further information to complete their assessment.
 The TRQ will ask for further evidence against specific gaps identified in the TB.

-This information should be documented on the TRQ document in line with the instructions we will provide, following the assessment of your TB, on the sections we need you to complete.
+This information should be documented on the TRQ document when available in line with the instructions we will provide, following the assessment of your TB, on the sections we need you to complete.
 When completing the questionnaire, please read the ICP TRQ example answers and the ICP TRQ guidance document for assistance.

 If the TRQ adequately addresses these gaps, you will be invited to a TRQ interview.
 Successful completion of the TRQ will enable you to progress your application.
 However, should the reviewers find from the TRQ that the requirements are not met, you may be asked to undertake further learning or experience to address specific gaps and return to the process once this has been completed.